Where have the wideouts gone? Explaining the recent bust rate for first-round WRs

 |Receptions (2014)

-Receiving Yards (2014)
+Receiving yards (2014)

 Receiving TDs (2014)